Skip to content

 • Export to Use Cases > Dashboard/Notebook

-If you need to export a specific piece of data, open the detailed page of that data and click the icon in the upper right corner.
+If you need to export a particular piece of data, open the detailed page of that data and click the icon in the upper right corner.

 Trace Details

-In the trace explorer, you can click on any trace to view the corresponding trace details, including relative time of occurrence, duration, HTTP method, HTTP URL, HTTP status code, TraceId, flame graph, Span list, service call relationships, and associated logs, hosts, metrics, networks, etc.
+In the trace explorer, by clicking any trace, you can view corresponding trace details, including relative time of the current trace occurrence, duration, HTTP method, HTTP URL, HTTP status code, TraceId, flame graph, Span list, service call relationships, and associated logs, hosts, Metrics, networks, etc.

-If the current trace belongs to a frontend application (e.g., browser), you can view the distribution of request durations in the trace details, including Queueing (queue), First Byte (first packet), Download (download) request durations.
+If the current trace belongs to a frontend application (e.g., browser), you can view the distribution of request durations in the trace details, including Queueing (queue), First Byte (first packet), Download (download) request duration proportions.

-Note: The User Analysis SDK must be version 2.2.10 or higher to see this data display, and if there is a cross-origin situation, the header configuration needs adjustment.
+Note: The User Analysis SDK must be version 2.2.10 or higher to see this data display, and if there are cross-origin situations, header configurations need to be adjusted.

 For more details, refer to Web Application Integration.